ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

-There are quite a few scientific open data repositories out there, among which the giant [DataONE](https://www.dataone.org/) that has an API interfaced with an R package that’s not part of rOpenSci suite but that we can recommend anyway, `dataone`.
-We shall use it to perform a similar search that in the next section, but looking at the data indexed on DataONE.
+There are quite a few scientific open data repositories out there, among which the giant [DataONE](https://www.dataone.org/) that has an API interfaced with an R package.
+We shall use it to perform a search similar to the previous section, but looking at the data indexed on DataONE.
 Since DataONE specializes in ecological and environmental data, we expect to find rather ecological data.